-Processing user-related contextual data provided by the replication engine is another important task and serves as the basis for the selection of RDF subgraphs according to the user's current activities and intentions.
-We introduce some of these selection strategies in the following chapter.
+Processing and elaborating on user-related contextual data provided by the replication engine is another important task and serves as the basis for the intelligent RDF subgraph selection according to the user's current activities and intentions.
+Some selection strategies we are considering in our ongoing works are introduced in the following chapter.